 Short tenancy statements

 It is possible to extend a short tenancy statement for another 42 days.
-However, the agreement can only be extended during the initial 42 day period of the tenancy and can only be extended once.
+However, the agreement must be extended during the initial 42 day period of the tenancy and can only be extended once.
 If the tenancy continues after this time, the Act will apply as if the tenancy was a long term tenancy.

 Long-term tenancy agreements

-- give the tenant’s name and phone number
+- the tenant’s name and phone number

-- give the name of any person the owner authorises to stand in their place in agreed situations.
+- the name of any person the owner authorises to stand in their place in agreed situations.
 The owner must give the tenant written notice of any changes within 14 days

-- state how much rent is to be paid and how and when it is to be paid
+- how much rent is to be paid and how and when it is to be paid

-- be signed by all parties.
+- the signatures of all parties.

 Owners/managers may also identify a nominated repairer in the tenancy agreement to act on their behalf if emergency repairs are required.